Happy 93rd Birthday, Mel Brooks!

-At 92, Mel Brooks is a lot of things: A Kennedy Center award recipient, a titan of both stage and screen even a vampire grandfather in the recently-released “Hotel Transylvania 3,” but for all these distinctions he reduces himself to one thing.
-“I’m just a Jew comic,” he tells David Denby in a new profile for the Atlantic.
+At 93, Mel Brooks is a lot of things: A Kennedy Center award recipient, a titan of both stage and screen even a vampire grandfather in t “Hotel Transylvania 3,” but for all these distinctions he reduces himself to one thing.
+“I’m just a Jew comic,” he told David Denby in a profile published in the Atlantic last year.
 As they say, there’s truth in comedy.

 Brooks is still Melvin Kaminsky from Brooklyn, cracking wise to neighbors on the corner.
 It’s precisely his Jewish point of view, with its uncanny ability to infiltrate mainstream culture, that makes him the talent that he is.
 That, and a penchant for lampooning movies and musicals and making his co-religionists cringe with his lavishly choreographed takes on the darker spots of our history.
 See: Goosestepping kicklines in “The Producers” and Busby Berkeley-style auto da fés in “History of the World: Part 1.”

 “His view of life is essentially pessimistic, though he has the startling and reviving habit of springing laughter out of calamity,” Denby wrote.
 Brooks is a master at mining humor that dances around the brink of disaster.
 Who can forget the hilarity of Gene Wilder’s Doctor Frankenstein plunging a sharp scalpel into his thigh?
 It holds true to Brooks’ formula “if I’ll cut my finger, that’s tragedy… Comedy is if you walk into an open sewer and die.”